Ashwin-Iyer31/8051_LM35_Thermometer/README.md

 7.Check if the display changes values for temperature changes by changing temperature in some way or by simply touching the sensor.<br>

 Comments included in the Assembly File explains use of each line.<br>
-Circuit Diagram made using EasyEDA.
+Circuit Diagram made using EasyEDA.<br>
+Directly Clone.
+Git doesn't understand uvproj files.